open-telemetry/opentelemetry-specification/specification/logs/api.md

 The Logger MUST provide functions to:

-- Create an `Event` and emit it to the processing pipeline.
+- Create a `LogRecord`, representing an `Event` and emit it to the processing pipeline.
   - The API MUST accept an event name as a parameter.
-The event name provided should be inserted as an attribute with key `event.name`.
+The event name provided should be recorded as an attribute with key `event.name`.
 Care MUST be taken to not override or delete this attribute while the `Event` is created.
 This function MAY be named `logEvent`.
-- Create a `Log Record` and emit it to the processing pipeline.
+- Create a `LogRecord` and emit it to the processing pipeline.
   - This function MAY be named `logRecord`.
   - The intended users of this API is Log Appenders.